sojurner/Personal-blog/src/posts/military/thank-you-for-your-service.md

 Let's break these down one by one:
 **"Your welcome?"**

 - This would be the brain fart response.
-You're always suppose to say **"Your welcome"** after a **"Thank you"**.
-But, it makes no sense in this context.
+They say its always polite to follow up a **"Thank you"** with **"Your welcome"** .
+But, thats usually said in the context of a favor or a task well-done.

 **"Thank you ... for thanking me?"**